CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 As you inspect the area more closely, you find the saddlebags have been pillaged, and nearby rests an abandoned leather map case.
 ```

-Amidst this eerie scene, concealed within the woods, lie four cunning Ferral Vermkins.
+Amidst this eerie scene, concealed within the woods, lie four cunning Feral Vermkins.
 Two lurk on each side of the road, biding their time until a curious soul approaches the horses, at which point they will launch a sudden attack.

 Prepare for what may well become the initial skirmish in a series of battles within this adventure.
 Here are the guidelines to ensure a smooth encounter: